Caregiver stress: Tips for taking care of yourself

 Caring for a loved one strains even the most resilient people.
 If you're a caregiver, take steps to preserve your own health and well-being.By Mayo Clinic Staff

-As the population ages, more caregiving is being provided by people who aren't health care professionals.
-About 1 in 3 adults in the United States provides care to other adults as informal caregivers.
+As the population ages, more people are doing caregiving.
+About 1 in 3 adults in the United States is an informal or family caregiver.

 Caregiving is rewarding but stressful

-People who experience caregiver stress can be vulnerable to changes in their own health.
-Risk factors for caregiver stress include:
+Caregiver stress can put caregivers at risk of changes in their own health.
+Factors that can increase caregiver stress include:

-- Living with the person you are caring for
+- Living with the person who needs care.

 - Having money problems.

-- Lack of choice in being a caregiver
+- Having no choice about being a caregiver.

 Signs of caregiver stress

-As a caregiver, you may be so focused on your loved one that you don't realize that your own health and well-being are suffering.
-Watch for these signs of caregiver stress:
+As a caregiver, you may be so focused on your loved one that you don't see how caregiving affects your own health and well-being.
+The signs of caregiver stress include: